Ground states and associated path measures in the renormalized Nelson model: Gross Transformation of the Nelson Hamiltonian with Ultraviolet Cutoff

 Passing to the limit $m\to\infty$ in the terms in the first and last lines we find

 Since $\sW(h_n)\to\id$ strongly and $\|\omega^\eh h_n\|\to0$, the right hand side of the previous inequality goes to zero as $n\to\infty$. \end{proof}

-\section{Gross transformation of the Nelson Hamiltonian with ultraviolet cutoff}
+\section{Gross Transformation of the Nelson Hamiltonian with Ultraviolet Cutoff}

-In this appendix we verify the assertions on the Gross transformed Nelson form stated in Prop.~\ref{propGrosstrafo}.
-Before we prove the latter proposition, we present a lemma which, together with Lem.~\ref{lemWvp} and Lem.~\ref{lemWdG}, explains how the various terms in the Nelson form $\nv_{\Geb,\UV}$ transform under $G_{K,\UV}$.
+In this appendix we verify the assertions on the Gross transformed Nelson form stated in Proposition~\ref{propGrosstrafo}.
+Before we prove the latter proposition, we present a lemma which, together with Lemma~\ref{lemWvp} and Lemma~\ref{lemWdG}, explains how the various terms in the Nelson form $\nv_{\Geb,\UV}$ transform under $G_{K,\UV}$.
 Recall that $G_{K,\UV}$ is defined in \eqref{defGrosstrafo}.

 \begin{lem} Let $0\le K<\UV<\infty$ be such that $\beta_{K,\UV}\in L^2(\RR^3)$ and let $\Psi\in\QGV$.
 Then $G_{K,\UV}^*\Psi\in\dom(\mathfrak{t}_{\Geb}^+)$ and, for a.e. $\V{x}\in\RR^3$,

 \end{lem}

 \begin{proof} Thanks to the sharp ultraviolet cutoff at $\UV<\infty$, the map $\RR^3\ni\V{x}\mapsto e_{\V{x}}\beta_{K,\UV}\in L^2(\RR^3)$ is smooth.
 We also recall that $L^2(\RR^3)\ni h\mapsto\epsilon(h)\in\sF$ is analytic.
 So, if $\Psi$ is equal to $g\epsilon(h)$ with $g\in C_0^\infty(\Geb)$ and $h\in\dom(\omega)$, then $G_{K,\Lambda}^*\Psi$ is manifestly smooth in view of \eqref{defWeyl} and, furthermore, \eqref{nablaGrossPsi} is a consequence of \eqref{karl}, \eqref{Wvp}, and $\SPn{e_{\V{x}}\beta_{K,\UV}}{\V{m}e_{\V{x}}\beta_{K,\UV}}=0$.
 For general $\Psi\in\QGV$, we can employ \cite[Cor.~4.6]{Matte2017} according to which we find $\Psi_n\in\mathrm{span}\{g\epsilon(h)|\,g\in C_0^\infty(\Geb),\,h\in\dom(\omega)\}$, $n\in\NN$, such that $\cfG[\Psi_n-\Psi]\to0$, as $n\to\infty$.
 Then $G_{K,\UV}^*\Psi_n\in C_0^\infty(\Geb,\sF)$, for every $n\in\NN$.
 Plugging $\Psi_n$ into \eqref{nablaGrossPsi} and using \eqref{rbvp} we see that $\nabla(G_{K,\UV}^*\Psi_n)$ converges in $L^2(\Geb,\sF^3)$ to the right hand side of \eqref{nablaGrossPsi}, which therefore equals the weak gradient of $G_{K,\UV}^*\Psi$.
 Finally, it is clear that